Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 The angular distribution is then estimated using the approximate likelihood approach \citep[see][]{ , Beranger2015}.
 Observations with radius component greater than their $90\%$ quantile are selected and the routine \code{fExtDep.np} is then called with arguments \code{method = "Frequentist"} and \code{type = "maxima"} to maximize the likelihood of a polynomial angular distribution in Bernstein form through the non-linear optimization routine \code{nloptr} from the \pkg{nloptr} package \citep{nloptr} subject to constraints established in \citet{Marcon2017a}.
-Empirical studies \citep{Marcon2017a} suggest that the polynomial degree $\kappa=10$ is enough.
+Empirical studies \citep{Marcon2017a} suggest that the polynomial degree $\kappa=10$ is enough to represent flexible dependence structures.
 When \code{type = "rawdata}, data are extracted using a threshold on the radial component set by the argument \code{u} and the likelihood for a sample maxima written as function of the Pickands dependence function in Bernstein form is optimized.
 In addition, when \code{mar.fit = TRUE} then marginal empirical transformation to unit Fr\'{e}chet of the data is applied.
 The \code{plot} routine with \code{type = "summary"} displays graphical summaries (Pickands dependence function and angular density) of the estimated dependence structure (see left and middle panels of Figure~\ref{fig:winds}).
 A moderate level of dependence is observed as well as point masses at the vertices.
+Given that the middle panel of Figure~\ref{fig:winds} combines empirical information with a summary of the fitted model, it can be leveraged to highlight the good fit of the model.
 The routine \code{rExtDep} with arguments \code{model = "semi.bvevd"} and \code{angular = TRUE} generates pseudo-angles according to Algorithm 1 of \citet{Marcon2017}.
 The right panel of Figure~\ref{fig:winds} presents a histogram of $1,000$ randomly generated angles and point-masses (black triangles), the red line and dots represent the estimated dependence structure.
-The corresponding code is given in line 13-22 of listing~\ref{lst:sec243}.
+The corresponding code is \begin{CodeChunk} \begin{CodeInput} R> rdata <- rowSums(data_uf) # Computes radial component R> r0 <- quantile(rdata, probs = 0.9) R> extdata <- data_uf[rdata >= r0, ] # Select data with large radial component